Chitta Ranjan Dutta

-Chitta Ranjan Dutta BU (1 January 1929 – 26 August 2020), also known as C R Dutta, was a Bangladeshi military officer and war hero who served as two star officer of the Bangladesh Army.
+Chitta Ranjan Dutta BU (1 January 1929 – 26 August 2020), also known as C R Dutta, was a Bangladeshi military officer and war hero who served as a two star officer of the Bangladesh Army.
 He was a key sector commander of the Mukti Bahini during the Bangladesh Liberation War.
-After independence, Dutta served as inaugural commander of 72nd Independent Brigade (later ameliorated as 66th Infantry Division) and in 1972, he was made as pioneer director-general of the Bangladesh Rifles (now known as Border Guards Bangladesh).
+After independence, Dutta was the inaugural commander of the 72nd Independent Brigade, and in 1972, he was made pioneer director-general of the Bangladesh Rifles (now known as Border Guards Bangladesh).

 Dutta was a prominent minority rights advocate in Bangladesh.
 He was also the president of the Bangladesh Hindu Buddhist Christian Unity Council.

 Early life

 Dutta was born on 1 January 1929 to Upendra Chandra Dutta and Labanyaprabha Dutta.
 The ancestral village of Dutta of Mirashi was in erstwhile Sylhet district, presently in Chunarughat Upazila of Habiganj District in Sylhet Division of Bangladesh.
-His father was a police officer posted in Shillong, the then capital of Assam in British India and so he was born in Shillong.
+His father was a police officer posted in Shillong, the then capital of Assam in British India, and so he was born in Shillong.
 He started his schooling in Laban Government High School in Shillong, but moved to Habiganj after second grade.
 In 1944, he appeared for Entrance from Habiganj Government High School.
 Later he took admission at Asutosh College of the University of Calcutta in science.
 However, he left Asutosh College and completed his B.Sc. from Daulatpur College in Khulna.